 Price Spreads from Farm to Consumer

-ERS compares prices paid by consumers for food with prices received by farmers for corresponding commodities.
-This data set reports these comparisons for a variety of foods sold through retail foodstores such as supermarkets and supercenters.
+USDA, Economic Research Service (ERS) compares prices consumers pay for food with prices farmers receive for corresponding commodities.
+This dataset reports these comparisons for a variety of foods sold through retail stores such as supermarkets and supercenters.

-Comparisons are made for individual foods and groupings of individual foods—market baskets—that represent what a typical U.S. household buys at retail in a year.
-The retail costs of these baskets are compared with the money received by farmers for a corresponding basket of agricultural commodities.
+Comparisons are made for individual foods and groupings of foods—market baskets—that represent what a typical U.S. household buys at retail in a year.
+The retail costs of these baskets are compared to the money farmers receive for a corresponding basket of agricultural commodities.

-ERS data on price spreads for meat, pork, poultry, and eggs can be found in the Meat Price Spreads data product.
+ERS price spreads for meat, pork, poultry, and eggs are in the Meat Price Spreads data product.
 A different method is used to calculate monthly price spreads for beef, pork, broilers, turkeys, and eggs.

 Data Training Webinar: ERS economists Hayden Stewart, Bill Hahn, and Jeffrey Hyman provide an overview of the Price Spreads from Farm to Consumers and Meat Price Spreads data products as well as a tutorial on how to find and use the data.